Courses

 Prerequisite:CHEM 314 with a grade of C or better

 Examines the physical and chemical properties of biological molecules.
-Topics include: the structure and function of nucleic acids, proteins, lipids, and carbohydrates.
+Topics include:

 [top]